Ask Dr. Wilbur

 The Doctor Responds:

 I understand your roommate's concern about flying over water.
-Departing from KIPT for KOSH about 22 years ago, IFR, I was given a heading that took me right out over Lake Michigan.
+Departing from KIPT for KOSH some decades ago, IFR, I was given a heading that took me right out over Lake Michigan.
 I was at 10,000 ft, measured the over-water leg length, quickly calculated my gliding distance, and decided I was safe.

 Midway across the lake, the ARTCC controller said: "66 Tango Xray, descend and maintain 4,000."